With the EU’s privacy data regulation the GDPR now part of the regulatory landscape, we’re often asked about how our quiz maker cookies and tracking.

 - Mandatory forms must be completed before the user can see their results.
 But the quiz user can always opt out by not completing the quiz experience and viewing their results.

-We also utilize integrations from Intercom to provide customer support via email and chat and also Google Analytics through Google Tag Manager on the Creation tools to optimize our quiz maker.
+We also use Matomo Analytics with our creation tools so we can improve our quiz maker.
 Both services save their own cookies – and you can see their respective cookie policies here:

-- Our customer support chat software – only visible with cookies on the Riddle home page and while using Riddle’s quiz maker.
+- Our customer support chat software – only visible with cookies on the Riddle home page, the Riddle blog and documentation and while using Riddle’s quiz maker.
 There are no tracking/cookies included in the embeds for your audience.

-Riddle is already used by top publishers worldwide like the BBC and the NFL – all passionate about protecting their audience’s privacy.
+Riddle is already used by top publishers worldwide like the BBC – all passionate about protecting their audience’s privacy.